-- Tackle confidently unfamiliar engineering problems (M18). - Gather, integrate and evaluate information from various sources including technical literature (M4). - Break down a problem into a series of engineering tasks to be solved under a set of multi-disciplinary constraints (M5). - Communicate effectively in technical and non-technical languages, written, oral and graphical forms to individuals and large audiences (M17). - Be proficient with CAD, IT, and communications systems (M17). - Use laboratory equipment for data measurement, processing, interpreting and analysis (M3, M13). - Use workshop equipment to produce or modify an engineering component (M12). - Be proficient with analytical, computational and experimental techniques (including assessing the limitations of the results obtained), coupled with experience and decision-making, to solve engineering problems (M2, M3). - Apply initiative, creativity and innovation to design, construct and test a system, component or process to meet specifications (M5). - Evaluate designs, processes or products and make improvements, taking into consideration associated commercial risks, societal and environmental impact (M7, M9, M10). - Work with technical uncertainty (M13). - Work with levels of detail appropriate to the criticality of the task (M5). - Plan for and manage time/cost/quality of an engineering project and, where necessary, use theory or experimental research to mitigate deficiencies, including adjusting plans to changing circumstances and controlling such adjustments (M7, M9, M10). - Exercise leadership in a team (M14, M15). - Be proficient in the application of analytical, computational and computer aided design techniques specifically to the analysis and design of different energy systems (M3).
+- Tackle confidently unfamiliar engineering problems (M18). - Gather, integrate and evaluate information from various sources including technical literature (M4). - Break down a problem into a series of engineering tasks to be solved under a set of multi-disciplinary constraints (M5). - Communicate effectively in technical and non-technical languages, written, oral and graphical forms to individuals and large audiences (M17). - Be proficient with computational tools and communications systems (M3, M17). - Use laboratory equipment for data measurement, processing, interpreting and analysis (M3, M13). - Use laboratory equipment to produce or modify an engineering component (M12). - Be proficient with analytical, computational and experimental techniques (including assessing the limitations of the results obtained), coupled with experience and decision-making, to solve engineering problems (M2, M3). - Apply initiative, creativity and innovation to design, construct and test a system, component or process to meet specifications (M5). - Evaluate designs, processes or products and make improvements, taking into consideration associated commercial risks, societal and environmental impact (M7, M9, M10). - Work with technical uncertainty (M2). - Plan for and manage time/cost/quality of an engineering project and, where necessary, use theory or experimental research to mitigate deficiencies, including adjusting plans to changing circumstances and controlling such adjustments (M7, M9, M10, M14). - Function effectively as an individual, and as a member or leader of a team in which is able to communicate proficiently, willing to take the lead in difficult situations